nplab/ETSI-SCTP-Conformance-Testsuite/sctp-imh-tests/README.md

 3. packetdrill lacks the ability to specifiy verification tags in the SCTP common header.
 This is tracked in [issue 32](https://github.com/nplab/packetdrill/issues/32).
 4. packetdrill doesn't allow to specify a bad checksum for inbound packets.
 This is tracked in [issue 33](https://github.com/nplab/packetdrill/issues/33).
 5. It is assumed that the SUT uses a cookie lifetime of 60 seconds.
-6. packetdrill lacks the ability to specifiy verification tags in the SCTP common header.
-This is tracked in [issue 32](https://github.com/nplab/packetdrill/issues/32).
-7. packetdrill lacks the ability to specifiy arbitrary packets.
+6. packetdrill lacks the ability to specifiy arbitrary packets.
 This is tracked in [issue 35](https://github.com/nplab/packetdrill/issues/35).